 Acknowledgment.
 I am grateful to Bob Staiger for continued guidance and to Charles Engel and Steven Durlauf for their support and comments.
-This paper has benefited from helpful comments of Maria Bas, Ariel Burstein, Lukasz Drozd, Amit Gandhi, Scott Gehlbach, Rasmus Lentz, Rebecca Lessem, Kalina Manova, Maria Muniagurria, Peter Neary, Reka Sundaram-Stukel and especially John Morrow.
+This paper has benefited from helpful comments of Maria Bas, South Bisonyabut, Ariel Burstein, Lukasz Drozd, Amit Gandhi, Scott Gehlbach, Rasmus Lentz, Rebecca Lessem, Jim Lin, Kalina Manova, Maria Muniagurria, Peter Neary, Reka Sundaram-Stukel, Scott Taylor, Mian Zhu, seminar participants at the University of Calgary and especially John Morrow.
 I gratefully acknowledge survey guidance from Cynthia Severt and Buntarika Sangarun and financial support from The Center for World Affairs and the Global Economy.